s-ludwig/dlibgit/readme.md

 These are the D bindings to the libgit2 library.

 ## News
-An updated D binding will be created once libgit2 is tagged with the 0.19 release.
+**Note**: libgit2 has been tagged with the 0.19 release. dlibgit is currently being updated and should have a c-based API binding very soon.
+Stay tuned!

-See [here](https://github.com/libgit2/libgit2/issues/1616) for the current libgit2 release status.
+See [here](https://github.com/libgit2/libgit2/issues/1616) for the libgit2 release status.

 ## Requirements
 [DMD] 2.060+.